funilrys/PyFunceble/docs/index.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/ambv/black

-PyFunceble is the little sister of `Funceble`_ which was archived on 13th March, 2018.
+PyFunceble is the little sister of `Funceble`_ which was archived on 13th March 2018.

-Its main objective is to get and the return domains and IPs availability by generating an accurate result based on results from WHOIS, NSLOOKUP and HTTP status codes.
+Its main objective is to provide the availability of domains, IPs and since recently URL by generating an accurate result based on results from WHOIS, NSLOOKUP and HTTP status codes.

-PyFunceble is running actively and daily with the help of Travis CI under 60+ repositories.
+PyFunceble is currently running actively and daily with the help of Travis CI under 60+ repositories.
 It is used to clean or test the availability of data which are present in hosts files, list of IP, list of domains, blocklists or even AdBlock filter lists.

-Indeed, it is possible because PyFunceble generates a list of all `ACTIVE` domains or IPs but in the same time, it creates by default a database of the `INACTIVE` domains or IPs so it can retest them overtime automatically at the next execution.
+PyFunceble provides some useful features for continuous testing.

+As an example, its auto-continue system coupled with its auto-save system allows it to run nice and smoothly under Travis CI without even reaching Travis CI time restriction.
+In the other side, its internal inactive database system let :code:`INACTIVE` and :code:`INVALID` caught domains, IPs or URLs being automatically retested over time on next run.

 .. _Funceble: https://github.com/funilrys/funceble